droscy/thermod-monitor-mqtt/README.md

  2. create e virtualenv somewhere

- 3. install [thermod](https://github.com/droscy/thermod) package in that virtualenv (see its readme on how to install)

- 4. using the same virtualenv, install dependecies and this monitor with
+ 3. using that virtualenv, install dependecies and this monitor with

        ```bash
        pip install -r requirements.txt
        python3 setup.py install
        ```

- 5. copy the config file `monitor-mqtt.conf` in one of the following folder (the top-most take precedence)
+ 4. copy the config file `monitor-mqtt.conf` in one of the following folder (the top-most take precedence)

     - `~/.thermod/`
     - `~/.config/thermod/`